Why SEL Curriculum Matters: A Guide to Social-Emotional Learning

 An SEL (Social Emotional Learning) program is a systematic framework within schools designed to cultivate social and emotional competencies.
 It includes structured lessons, activities, and embedded practices throughout the school day, often supported by continuous professional development for educators.

-What are the 5 Main Areas of SEL?
+What Are The 5 Main Areas of SEL?

 The Collaborative for Academic, Social, and Emotional Learning (CASEL) identifies five core competencies of SEL that help students develop essential life skills: